Natural density and probability, constructively: A constructive account of natural density

-The goal of the following propositions is to show that regular events are actual.
-We first show that regular events without errors are actual events and their probability is equal to the frequency of their period.
+First we show that regular events without errors (that is, events for which $\underline{\alpha}$ is the empty list) are actual events and their probability is equal to the frequency of their period.